citrusvanilla/tinyflux/docs/source/tips.rst

 Unlike TinyDB, TinyFlux never pulls in the entirety of its data into memory (unless the ``.all()`` method is called).
 This has the benefit of reducing the memory footprint of the database, but means that database operations are usually I/O bound.
 By using an index, TinyFlux is able to construct a matching set of items from the storage layer without actually reading any of those items.
 For database operations that return Points, TinyFlux iterates over the storage, collects the items that belong in the set, deserializes them, and finally returns them to the caller.

-This utlimately means that the smaller the set of matches, the less I/O TinyFlux must perform.
+This ultimately means that the smaller the set of matches, the less I/O TinyFlux must perform.

 .. hint::